exyi/coberec/docs/thesis/design.md

 ## External References

-The ExprCS code emitter must know everything about the symbols that are used in the code.
+The ILSpy code emitter must know everything about the symbols that are being used in the code.
 If we want to use external libraries, we must explicitly include them in the project.
 When creating a new MetadataContext, we can use the `references` parameter with a list of paths to referenced libraries.